anas-rz/k3-addons/README.md

 # k3-addons: Additional multi-backend functionality for Keras 3.
 ![Logo](.assets/k-addons.png)

+K3 Addons supercharge your multibackend Keras 3 workflow, giving access to various innovative machine learning techniques.
+While Keras 3 offers a rich set of APIs, not everything can be included in the core APIs due to less generic usage.
+K3 Addons bridges this gap, ensuring you're not limited by the core Keras 3 library.
+These add-ons might include various attention mechanisms for Text and Image Data, advanced optimizers, or specialized layers tailored for unique data types.
+With K3 Addons, you'll gain the flexibility to tackle emerging ML challenges and push the boundaries of what's possible with Keras 3.

 # Installation
+To Install K3 Addons simply run following command in your environment:

 ```bash
 pip install k3-addons
 ```

 # Includes:

+Currently includes `layers`, `losses`, and `activations` API.

 - ## Layers

 - ### Pooling:
     - `k3_addons.layers.AdaptiveAveragePooling1D`